UH System Policies and Procedures

 D. Appendix 4: University Template Agreements – Affiliation Agreements (Healthcare Clinical Experience); University Sample Agreement – Affiliation Agreement (Educational Fieldwork Experience).

-F. Appendix 6: University Template Agreement -- International Agreement.
+F. Appendix 6: University Template Agreement -- International Agreements (MOU for Cooperation and Exchange; Service Agreement for recruiting agents; MOA for Customized Programs).

 H. Appendix 8: University Template Agreements – Offer Letter Templates.